KRIS13-GIF/School-System/README.md

 - All the operations are based in the student ID.

+- Create for each student a specific file with an unique student_id

 # # Adding student's info into file and into arraylist.